Sciance-Inc/core.dashboards_store/README.md

 * `interfaces` contains mapping to the interfaces tables.
 Each interface table can be overrided to add custom connection logic to the undelrying database..
 * `marts` contains the ... marts.
 A `mart` is a collection of tables reused/shared accross between dashboards.

+### Integration test and the nightly build
+> The nightly build is an automated check on the repo happening at the end (the night ^^) of each day

+When introducting a new **NON-OPTIONAL** seed in the `core.data.store` repo, you must add it into `core.data.store/nightly/dbt/seeds` folder, so the next Nightly build won't fail because of a missing seed.
+The seed must be populated with data from CSSVDC, as the CSSVDC is used as a target database for the integration tests.
+You can also run the integration suit locally.
+Please, refer to the `core.data.store/nightly/README.md` file for more details.

 ### Marts